Deakin Edge, Federation Square

 Apart from this bracing energy, other sections of the interpretation showed a painstaking degree of preparation; details like Selby’s hesitation before her eloquent D Major entry 8 bars before Letter B in the first Allegro; the calm eloquence of the Adagio‘s first theme’s restatement from bar 8 onwards; an expertly calculated evenness of delivery in the interplay 8 bars from the movement’s conclusion.
 It might be a second-runner to the composer’s Archduke and Ghost masterpieces but this work, in the right hands, can make for an experiential delight; so it proved to be here in a display that came very close to ideal.

 As for the symphony transcription, interest there focused on how hard Selby would have to work.
-In effect, she was pressed very hard across the breadth of the score.
+In effect, she was pressed very strongly across the breadth of the score.
 Dodds and Valve contributed, generally with lines simply extracted from the orchestral score, but the pianist took on the primary responsibility load, having to handle all sorts of material that originally fell to the violins, woodwind and brass.
 By the time the finale began, it was clear that Beethoven had given all his confidence to the keyboard musician.
 That’s fine, but at times you wondered why he hadn’t gone the full Liszt and just written a solo piano transcription.
 It was an interesting experience, if one where you admired Selby’s stamina more than the arrangement’s skill.